robinpie/dinky-aur/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests on the [GitHub repository](https://github.com/sedwards2009/dinky).
+Please feel free to submit issues, feature requests, or pull requests.

 ---